 Turn Off the Flash Plugin in Google Chrome

 If you use Google Chrome as a web browser you have probably noticed that the Adobe Flash plugin is contained within the app by default, even if you have uninstalled Flash on your Mac.
-This is good because the plugin is sandboxed, but some users may wish to disable the Chrome plugin anyway.
+This is good because the plugin is sandboxed, but some users may wish to disable the Flash Player plugin within Chrome anyway.

-- Open Chrome if you haven’t done so yet and enter “about:plugins” into the URL bar and hit return
+- Open Chrome if you haven’t done so yet and enter “about:plugins” into the URL bar, then hit return

-- Find Flash in the plug-ins list and click on “Disable” to instantly turn off the Flash plugin within Chrome
+- Find “Flash” or “Adobe Flash Player” in the plug-ins list and click on “Disable” to instantly turn off the Flash plugin within Chrome

 You don’t need to restart Chrome, Flash will be disabled from all future browsing sessions.
 Re-enabling the Flash plugin is obviously just a matter of going back to the about:plugins menu and choosing so.

-A few alternatives to completely disabling or uninstalling Flash are to use a Flash Block plugin like ClickToFlash, the Click To Play plugin option in Chrome, to use an ad blocker plugin since most of the annoying Flash comes in the form of advertising.
+A few alternatives to completely disabling or uninstalling Flash are to use a Flash Block plugin like ClickToFlash, the Click To Play plugin option in Chrome, or to use an ad blocker plugin since most of the annoying Flash comes in the form of advertising.
 My personal preference is to use Click To Play within the Chrome browser itself, this allows you to use Flash when it’s necessary for some websites, but it won’t run automatically without user input.

-This handy tip came from FingerThingsIn via somewhere on Twitter, you should follow us on twitter @osxdaily for many great tricks, important news, and to keep up to date with the latest from OSXDaily.
+This handy tip came in via Twitter, you should follow us on twitter @osxdaily for many great tricks, important news, and to keep up to date with the latest from OSXDaily.